Lots of people have sent me in their great pictures with their pantry storage ideas for the hall of fame.

 Pantry - after (view 1)

-Crystal from Crystal's Ramblings blogged about her efforts in doing the pantry organization challenge.
+Crystal showed her efforts in doing the pantry organization challenge.

-I'd say she had some great results, and loved how she said in her blog post that it only took about half an hour plus a really big trash bag to accomplish it!
+I'd say she had some great results, and loved how she explained it only took about half an hour plus a really big trash bag to accomplish it!

 There were a couple of things I noticed when looking at her pictures that I'd like to point out, because she's got some really good pantry storage ideas here.